-Your mouth is the gateway to your body and impacts both the health of your smile and your overall wellness.
-You use your jaw, and teeth to eat, speak, and share your smile with the world.
+Your mouth is the gateway to your body and impacts your smile’s health and overall wellness.
+You use your jaw and teeth to eat, speak, and share your smile with the world.
 Keeping your mouth healthy can protect you from systemic disease, boost your self-confidence, and allow you to enjoy a healthier lifestyle.

 Common Dental Concerns

 Dental concerns are often related, one triggering secondary issues.
 Routine visits to the dentist can prevent this domino effect of dental concerns.
-Claremont Dental Instuite uses a biological dentistry approach that takes all aspects of oral health into consideration when addressing dental concerns.
+Claremont Dental Institute uses a biological dentistry approach that considers all aspects of oral health when addressing dental concerns.

 Preventing Dental Concerns

 Our team of dentists promotes a proactive approach to oral health.
 We help to educate our patients of all ages on the importance of routine oral hygiene and regular visits to the dentist office.
 Keeping your smile clean helps keep your smile healthy.

 Six-month dental checkups allow your dentist to catch the signs of oral disease or dental concerns early, providing the opportunity to prevent further damage to your smile.